asashepard/Aspect-Bench/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability, please report it by emailing the maintainers directly rather than opening a public issue.
+If you discover a security vulnerability, please avoid posting details publicly.

+Preferred: open a private GitHub Security Advisory for this repository.

+If you are unsure whether something is security-sensitive, err on the side of reporting privately.

 ## API Keys